 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 Ready to get started?
 Browse and shop our online catalog of over a thousand products for your next home renovation or visit us in store.

 Home Improvement & Renovating

-Maybe you’re planning on selling your home in the next few years and what to know how to get a little more money when it's time to list.
+Maybe you’re planning on selling your home in the next few years and want to know how to get a little more money when it's time to list.
 Perhaps you just want to upgrade your home but want to make sure you’re not spending money without increasing its value.
-Consider the following list of renovations to add ‘move value’ to your home.
+Knowles Building Centre suggests the following list of renovations to add ‘move value’ to your home.

 As with all home renovations, kitchen remodels can cost a varying amount of money.
 If you’re working with a smaller budget and aren’t looking to change the floor plan of your existing kitchen, you might opt for a minor kitchen redesign.
 This can include:

 If you’re working with a larger budget, you might go with a full kitchen remodel.
 First, consider the layout of your kitchen.
 In older homes, kitchens were built separate and closed off from the rest of the living space, but modern buyers are looking for more open-concept layouts with clear sightlines.
 Is there an opportunity for you to rearrange the layout of your kitchen by removing a wall or turning a half wall into an island?
 What didn’t you like about your old kitchen that other buyers might find unappealing and how can you correct this with your new remodel?